Lake Ontario State Parkway: Route description

 The entirety of the 35.05 mi Lake Ontario State Parkway mainline is designated as NY 947A, while the 0.55 mi connector between the parkway and NY 18 in Lakeside Beach State Park—named Lakeside Beach Road—is designated as NY 948A.
 Both are reference route designations and are thus unsigned.
-The New York State Office of Parks, Recreation and Historic Preservation has jurisdiction over NY 948A and at least part of the parkway mainline; however, NYSDOT maintains both highways.
+The New York State Office of Parks, Recreation and Historic Preservation has jurisdiction over both NY 947A and NY 948A; however, NYSDOT maintains both highways.

 Orleans County and Hamlin Beach

 The Lake Ontario State Parkway begins at an interchange with Lakeside Beach Road in Lakeside Beach State Park, located within the town of Carlton in north-central Orleans County.
 It heads eastward as a four-lane freeway as part of the Seaway Trail, which enters the area from the west on NY 18 and turns north onto Lakeside Beach Road to access the parkway.
 The four-lane parkway exits the park and enters an area dominated by open, cultivated fields, where it skirts the southern edge of Oak Orchard State Marine Park, a small park situated at the mouth of the Oak Orchard River.
 Not far to the east, the parkway crosses the river itself and connects to the northern terminus of NY 98 by way of an interchange.